ProlificsPanther/DockerPanther/README.md

 # docker-panther-trial
-This Panther Docker file contains required files to run and setup a Panther Web application.
-It can  be directly pulled from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/docker-panther-trial).
+Our Panther Docker file (Dockerfile_ contains  the required files to setup and  run a Panther Web application.
+The image can be pulled directly from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/docker-panther-trial).

 ### Usage
 * Panther Web 5.54